• Overview

 Alaric remained, the wind biting at his skin, the iron crest staring back.
 Somewhere inside, the dragon stirred.
 But it did not speak.

-Letter from Sir Otto to Lady Mechthild (During Alaric's teenage years)
+Letter from @Lord Otto Rochefort to @Lady Mechthild Rochefort (During Alaric's teenage years)

 My Lady Mechthild,